Console RPG Cliches: The TV Tropes Version

 - Warrior Girls are Bachelorettes: No Warrior Girl will have a romantic relationship with anyone in a game unless they are the main character, and even then the odds are slim.

-- No Body = No Death: No character, hero or villain that falls off a cliff, gets caught in a death trap, is at the center of a big explosion, etc. and does not leave a body behind is not dead, no matter how unlikely their survival.
+- No Body = No Death: No character, hero or villain, that falls off a cliff, gets caught in a death trap, is at the center of a big explosion, etc., but does not leave a body behind is actually dead, no matter how unlikely their survival.

 - Can't Save the World Until...: If the player ever gets to fight the Big Bad at any time before the final battle, they can't kill them, and no matter how obvious it is that a scheming Big Bad is going to conquer/destroy the world, you can't attack them or have the local authorities arrest them, only when their plans are moments away from succeeding can you stop them.